Everyone Deserves a Happy

 Cordelia searched the face of the girl she had loved to hate.
 She saw nothing but sincerity.
 She smiled at Buffy, realizing they had both changed over the years.

 The small blonde nodded her head as she got up and walked back over to the large muscle-bound man.
 They stopped to talk with Angel before they left.

-Buffy stared into his eyes, letting him know that she wouldn't allow him do that to Anne.
-He nodded, wondering just how he was going to tell Cordy that they didn't have anywhere to live.
+Buffy stared into his eyes, letting him know she wouldn't allow him do that to Anne.
+He nodded, wondering just how he was going to tell Cordy they didn't have anywhere to live.
 A heavy sigh escaped his lips.
 Oh, well, better to walk into the lion's den than get thrown.

 Brian left, heading back to Road Wars for more racing and Mia.
 Dom and Buffy had other plans.
 She drove directly to her father's condo.
 They didn't say a word as they walked into the house.
 He picked her up, carrying her into the bedroom.

 An eyebrow went up at the mink bedspread, which just had her shrugging her shoulder.
 He placed her gently on the bed, laying down beside her.
 They turned to look at each other, simply caressing each other with their eyes as their feelings filled the room.
 They leaned in for a tender kiss.
 When air became an issue, they pulled apart to lean their foreheads together.

 "Are you sure?"
 Dom asked, his dark eyes never straying from her face.

 "Yes, I want you.
 I know this seems fast, but it's right.
 Right for me, and I hope for you."